Mark L. Rosenberg: Books

 Violence in America: A Public Health Approach (1991).

 Rosenberg has also documented his work through his photography.
 In 1980, he published Patients: the Experience of Illness, combining photographs and interviews to illuminate the lives of six people who were ill.

 Rosenberg's photographs and other papers are part of the collections of the Center for the History of Medicine at the Francis A. Countway Library of Medicine in Boston, Massachusetts.

 Honors and awards

 In 1995, Rosenberg was elected a member of the Institute of Medicine.
-He has also received the Outstanding, Meritorious, and Distinguished Service Medals, and the Surgeon General’s Exemplary Service Medal.
+He has also received the Public Health Service Outstanding Service Medal, Public Health Service Meritorious Service Medal, Public Health Service Distinguished Service Medal, and Surgeon General's Exemplary Service Medal.